 You want to give your survey respondents the opportunity to answer open-ended questions or elaborate on their responses.
 But how do you analyze the free-form text data from your survey?
 I'll show you three different methods and explain when you might want to use each.

 Customer feedback surveys often allow respondents to answer questions in their own words.
 For example, a question may ask “What is the first brand that comes to mind when you think of insurance?” or “What don’t you like about Tom Cruise?”.
 The data generated from these questions is known variously as text data, free-form text data, verbatims, and open-ended data.
-There are three main ways of analyzing such data: coding, text analytics, and word clouds.
+There are three main ways of conducting survey text analysis: coding, text analytics, and word clouds.

 1. Coding